 Do not reverse stereotype police officers and other groups or talk about law enforcement in a negative way.

-Get involved in your child's school, your place of worship, and politics.
+your child's school, your place of worship, and politics.
 Parents who are involved in this way are better able to advocate for fair treatment of racially marginalized groups and raise awareness of race issues in other groups.